refinedev/refine/documentation/blog/2022-10-30-mui-select.md

 }
 ```

-The preceding code shows a `Select` field with organised input values.
+The preceding code shows a `Select` field with organized input values.
 As shown below, these values are represented by three modes of transportation (land, air, and water), each with its own set of values.
 These values are placed in an array that is mapped through to generate the output on the DOM.